Nadbai

 Nadbai is a city and a municipality in Bharatpur district in the Indian state of Rajasthan.
 Nadbai is administratively divided into Katra and Nadbai.
 It is also a subdivisional and tehsil headquarter in Bharatpur district.

 History

-It is believed that around 1000 years ago a man named Nanda or Nandoo, who was a milkan from nearby village Katara, populated this village and the village was named after him.
+It is believed that around 1000 years ago a man named Nanda gurjar mavi or Nandoo, who was a milkan from nearby village Katara, populated this village and the village was named after him.
 Alternately it is believed that during the British Raj, this town couldn't be captured, so people called it "Na Dabi", which means "not captured"; later it became Nadbai.